-Every year, we undertake research amongst women aged 16 – 65 as part of our Gynaecological Cancer Awareness Month campaign in September.
-Lots of our partners (supporters, clinicians, other charities, corporate supporters, women’s networks) help us spread this important message: women should know their own bodies, be able to talk without embarrassment about gynae signs and symptoms, and above all, call a vagina a vagina (and not a foofoo, a flower, a ladypart…….).
+For Gynaecological Cancer Awareness Month in September 2014 we undertook research amongst women aged 16 – 65.
+Lots of our partners (supporters, clinicians, other charities, corporate supporters, women’s networks) help us spread this important message: women should know their own bodies, be able to talk without embarrassment about gynae signs and symptoms, and above all, call a vulva a vulva (and not a flower, fairy or tuppence).

-Perhaps most shockingly, it’s the language of gynaecological health that proved to be a major barrier to young women opening up about concerns around gynaecological cancers, with 65% saying they have a problem using the words vagina or vulva, and nearly 40% of 16-25 year olds resorting to using code names such as ‘lady parts’ or ‘women’s bits’ to discuss gynaecological health.
+Perhaps most shockingly, it’s the language of gynaecological health that proved to be a major barrier to young women opening up about concerns around gynaecological cancers, with 65% saying they have a problem using the words vagina or vulva, and nearly 40% of 16-25 year olds resorting to using euphemisms like ‘lady parts’ or ‘women’s bits’ to discuss gynaecological health.

 It was also apparent that a lack of basic anatomical knowledge was also an issue, with women in the younger age groups struggling to correctly identify the five areas that can be affected by gynaecological cancer (womb, cervix, ovaries, vagina and vulva) on a simple diagram – just half of women aged 26-35 were able to label the vagina accurately.